4Liberty/AI-Enhanced-Subtitles-for-Stremio/docs/languages.md

 ## 🔍 How to Use Language Codes

-### In VLSub Extension
-1. Open VLC Media Player
-2. Go to **View → VLSub OpenSubtitles.com**
-3. In the language settings, use the **language code** from the table above
-4. You can set up to **3 preferred languages** for automatic selection

 ### Multiple Language Support
-The extension supports searching for subtitles in multiple languages simultaneously.
+The Stremio Subtitle Addon supports searching for subtitles in multiple languages simultaneously.
 Configure your preferred languages in order of priority:

 1. **Primary language**: Your most preferred subtitle language
 2. **Secondary language**: Fallback if primary not available